EDOLAB: An Open-Source Platform for Education and Experimentation with Evolutionary Dynamic Optimization Algorithms: EDOLAB's library

-Despite the simplicity of the standard MPB's search space, we include it in EDOLAB as its simplicity is very useful for educational purposes.
-Indeed, by using MPB, it is easier for the user to observe the behavior of EDOAs over time and investigate the effectiveness of their components (e.g., promising regions coverage, change reaction, and diversity control).
-In the standard MPB, the height, width, and center of each promising region, which is a cone, change over time.
-We have removed a couple of relatively unrealistic options from the standard MPB in EDOLAB.
-First, we have removed the option that allowed initializing all the promising regions with identical height and width.
-In EDOLAB, all promising regions' attributes are initialized randomly in predefined ranges.
-Second, we have removed the option of correlated movements of promising regions that could result in the linear relocation direction of each promising region center.
-Herein, the directions of shifts are random.
+MPB~\cite{branke1999memory} is the most widely used dynamic benchmark generator in the field~\cite{yazdani2020benchmarking,yazdani2021DOPsurveyPartB}.
+The landscapes generated by the standard version of MPB are relatively straightforward to optimize, as they consist of a series of conical promising regions (i.e., peaks) that are regular, unimodal, symmetric, fully separable~\cite{yazdani2019scaling}, and well-conditioned.
+Despite its simplicity, MPB is an essential component of EDOLAB due to its significant value for educational purposes.
+MPB's straightforward nature makes it easier for users to observe the behavior of EDOAs over time and investigate the effectiveness of various components, such as promising region coverage, change reaction, and diversity control.
+In the standard MPB, the height, width, and center of each promising region (represented as a cone) change over time.
+To enhance the realism of MPB in EDOLAB, we have made a few modifications.
+First, we removed the option that allowed all promising regions to be initialized with identical height and width.
+In EDOLAB, the attributes of all promising regions are initialized randomly within predefined ranges.
+Second, we eliminated the option for correlated movements of promising regions, which could result in linear relocation directions of the promising region centers.
+Instead, in EDOLAB, the directions of shifts are randomized, providing a stochastic and more challenging dynamic environment.

+{GDBG~\cite{li2008GDBG} is the second most commonly used dynamic benchmark in the field.
+GDBG is created by introducing dynamics to composition benchmark functions~\cite{suganthan2005problem,liang2005novel}, which are commonly employed in static global optimization.
+The problem instances generated by GDBG are generally more complex and challenging than those produced by MPB, as they involve landscapes with irregular, multimodal, and partially separable components.
+Despite its lack of fully controllable characteristics, GDBG has been widely used in research and can still provide valuable insights into the performance of EDOAs.
+To create a more comprehensive platform, we have included GDBG in EDOLAB, allowing researchers to leverage its complexity for a broader range of experimental evaluations.}